Mundaring

 An assessment of population growth drivers in Mundaring reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Mundaring's population was around 14,337 as of November 2025.
-This reflected an increase of 1,032 people since the 2021 Census, which reported a population of 13,305 people.
-The growth was inferred from the estimated resident population of 14,224 in June 2024 and an additional 35 validated new addresses since the Census date.
-This resulted in a population density ratio of 120 persons per square kilometer.
-Mundaring's population grew by 7.8% between the 2021 Census and November 2025, which was within 1.1 percentage points of the national average growth rate of 8.9%.
-Overseas migration contributed approximately 40.8% of overall population gains during recent periods, with all migration drivers being positive factors.
+Based on AreaSearch's analysis, Mundaring's population is around 14,518 as of Feb 2026.
+This reflects an increase of 1,213 people (9.1%) since the 2021 Census, which reported a population of 13,305 people.
+The change is inferred from the estimated resident population of 14,224 from the ABS as of June 2024 and an additional 51 validated new addresses since the Census date.
+This population level equates to a density ratio of 122 persons per square kilometer, providing significant space per person and potential room for further development.
+Mundaring's 9.1% growth since the census positions it within 0.8 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 40.8% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch's projections for Mundaring are based on ABS/Geoscience Australia data released in 2024 using a base year of 2022 for each SA2 area.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-According to these projections, Mundaring's population is expected to increase by 2,243 persons to reach a total of 16,579 by 2041, reflecting a gain of 14.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth of statistical areas across the nation is projected, with the area expected to increase by 2,243 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 13.4% in total over the 17 years.

 Frequently Asked Questions - Population